Loon, Bohol: Geography

+The town proper of Loon is located about 28 km north of Tagbilaran and is the westernmost municipality of Bohol.
+The Cabilao and Sandingan islands are part of the municipality.
+Lanao Lake on Cabilao island (also known as Cabilao Island Lake) is the only natural lake in Bohol.

 Loon lies halfway between Tagbilaran and Tubigon, Bohol's major ports of entry, each of which is only 40 minutes away by public utility buses, jeepneys and vans-for-hire that frequently ply the north–south route.
 Loon has one provincial secondary port and six fishing ports.
 The secondary port is being converted into the Loon Bohol International Cruise Ship Port.
 Currently it serves the Loon—Argao (Cebu) route.